motiv-labs/janus/docs/proxy.md

 ```
 [Back to TOC](#table-of-contents)

-#### The `preserve_host_header` property
+#### The `preserve_host` property

-When proxying, Janus's default behavior is to set the upstream request's Host header to the hostname of the API's `target_url` property.
-The `preserve_host_header` field accepts a boolean flag instructing Janus not to do so.
+When proxying, Janus's default behavior is to set the upstream request's Host header to the hostname of the API's `upstream_url` property.
+The `preserve_host` field accepts a boolean flag instructing Janus not to do so.

-For example, when the `preserve_host_header` property is not changed and an API is configured like this:
+For example, when the `preserve_host` property is not changed and an API is configured like this:

 ```json
 {